nullxjx/Calculator/README.md

 This is a calculator program in Java

 Use Guide:
-This program can do some basic calculation.
+This program can do some basic calculations.
 The operands include  positive number and negative number as well as decimal number.
-When you want to enter a negative number ,you are supposed to enter the button "_" in the left-bottom of the main window of the calculator,it will generate a pair of brackets as well as a  minus for the number you have just entered automaticaly. for example: if you have just typed 12.3 then click the "_" button
+When you want to enter a negative number ,you are supposed to enter the button "_" in the left-bottom of the main window ,it will generate a pair of brackets as well as a  minus for the number you have just entered automaticaly. for example: if you have just typed 12.3 then click the "_" button